ntdai95/Resume-Projects/NoteShare/README.md

 3. All the text files that you have downloaded will be stored in the current directory

 Run Server
-1. Type the following command to start the client: python server.py
+1. Type the following command to start the server: python server.py